Medical License Defense and Medical Credentialing

-The healthcare lawyers of Hamil Little advise and advocate for physicians and other licensed healthcare providers whose livelihoods depend upon professional licenses and credentialing.
+The medical license lawyers of Hamil Little advise and advocate for physicians and other licensed healthcare providers whose livelihoods depend upon professional licenses and credentialing.
 Hamil Little is AV-rated by Martindale Hubbell and has offices in midtown Atlanta and in the downtown, Medical District of Augusta, Georgia.

 Our firm’s area of focus and expertise is healthcare law and representation of professionals.
 We represent physicians, physician groups, physician associations, numerous other licensed professionals, and healthcare businesses owners.
 We protect the professional and financial interests of healthcare providers.
-If you have an adverse event, risk or issue that concerns any aspect of your professional license or credentialing, call us today.
+If you have an adverse event, risk or issue that concerns any aspect of credentialing or medical license defense, call us today.

-With extensive experience representing physicians and other professionals, we provide high quality legal representation to every client, including, by way of examples, the following legal services include:
+With extensive experience representing physicians and other professionals, a medical license defense attorney from our firm will provide high quality legal representation to every client, including, by way of examples, the following legal services include:

 - Violations of the Georgia Controlled Substances Act